 Kids interested in animals, research, or science will find a lot to engage with here, and parents can appreciate a book that continually reasserts the importance of research, ethics, and science in the treatment of animals and dealings within the adult world.

 Talk to your kids about ...

-Families can talk about lying.
-Is it ever justified?
+Families can talk about how lying figures in Belly Up.
+Is lying ever justified?
 How do Teddy and his dad discuss lying as a last resort to gain entry for research?
-Did you think that's a good reason to lie?
+Do you think that's a good reason to lie?

-If you've read other Stuart Gibbs books, how do you think this one compares?
+If you've read other book by Stuart Gibbs, how do you think this one compares?

 Do you think zoos are a humane place for animals or an infringement on their rights?
 Why or why not?

 - Author: Stuart Gibbs